bunny-k28/jarvis.py/README.md

         8.2.
 TensorFlow (https://github.com/bunny-k28/TensorFlow/)
         8.3. openCV (https://github.com/bunny-k28/openCV/)

-9. For any other Query please mail me the Query at armandevilk282004@gmail.com or message me in the what's group (if you are not in the group then please mail me)
+9. For any other Query please mail me the Query at armandevilk282004@gmail.com or message me in the what's app group (if you are not in the group then please mail me)